Nevenall/Shift-X/System/01 Basics.md

 {Desperate}  | You’re in serious trouble.
 You’re overreaching your capabilities.
 You’re attempting a dangerous maneuver.
 :::

-### 4. The GM Sets the Effect Level
+### 5. The GM Sets the Effect Level

 The GM assesses the likely **effect level** of this action, given the factors of the situation.
-Essentially, the effect level tells us “how much” this action can accomplish: will it have **limited**, **standard**, or **great** effect?
+Essentially, the effect level tells us “how much” this action can accomplish: will it have **no effect**, **limited**, **standard**, or **great** effect?

-*The GM’s choices for effect level and position can be strongly influenced by the player’s choice of action rating and the relative threat levels of the powers involved.
+*The GM’s choices for effect level and position can be strongly influenced by the player’s choice of action rating and the relative threat levels involved.
 If a player wants to try to make a new friend by {Wrecking} something well...maybe that’s possible, but the GM wouldn’t be crazy to say it’s a desperate roll and probably limited effect.
 Seems like {Socializing} would be a lot better for that.
 The players are always free to choose the action they perform, but that doesn’t mean all actions should be equally risky or effective.*

-### 5. Add Bonus Dice
+### 6. Add Bonus Dice

-You can normally get two bonus dice for your action roll (some special abilities might give you additional bonus dice).
+You can normally get two bonus dice for your action roll (some abilities and powers might give you additional bonus dice).

 For one bonus die, you can get **assistance** from a teammate.
 They take 1 stress, say how they help you, and give you +1d.